 If a truck commercial has the words “military grade” all over it, that doesn’t mean the truck is rolling onto the battlefield.
-It could mean simply that it uses 6000 series aluminum — the same aluminum used in military equipment, like radio mounts.
+It could mean simply that it uses 6000 series aluminum — the same type of aluminum used in military equipment, such as radio mounts.

 This one goes out to all of the real military-grade products.
 The ones the military seems content to fill every supply room with.